helllopratik/lenovo_tb351fu_bootloader_unlock/README.md

 sudo apt install -y python3 python3-pip python3-cryptography libusb-1.0-0
-sudo systemctl stop ModemManager python3 -m pip install -r mtkclient/requirements.txt
+sudo systemctl stop ModemManager python3 -m pip install -r mtkclient/requirements.txt sudo apt install libfuse2 fuse
+'If you are on newer Ubuntu versions and using FUSE3' sudo apt install libfuse2t64
 ```

 If your distro enforces PEP 668 restrictions, install the Python dependencies inside a virtual environment or use your distro's packaged equivalents.